Bartelds/pae_probe_experiments/README.md

 - Ma, Danni, Ryant, Neville, and Liberman, Mark.
 (2021).
 "Probing acoustic representations for phonetic properties."
 Proceedings of ICASSP. https://arxiv.org/abs/2010.13007

+To use representations from hidden wav2vec2.0 transformer layers, this repository is updated with the code from Bartelds, M., de Vries, W., Sanal, F., Richter, C., Liberman, M., & Wieling, M. (2020).
+"Neural Representations for Modeling Variation in English Speech". https://arxiv.org/abs/2011.12649

 ## Installation
 1. Create and activate a new virtual environment.